-Can I use a third-party wireless charger with the new iPhone XS/XS Max and iPhone XR?
+Can I use a third-party wireless charger with an iPhone XR, XS or XS Max?

-While the phones won't ship with wireless chargers, the universal standard means you can choose from a wide range of third-party wireless chargers, safe in the knowledge that they will work with the iPhone 8, X and the new iPhone XS/XS Max and iPhone XR models.
+The phones don't currently ship with a wireless charger, but the universal Qi standard means you can choose from a wide range of third-party wireless chargers, safe in the knowledge that they will work with the iPhone 8, X, XS, XS Max and XR.

 Apple is working on its own wireless charging pad called AirPower, which will be big enough and smart enough to charge an iPhone, Apple Watch and AirPods at once.
 We expect it'll come at a high price, and is yet to become available to buy.

-It's important to note that not all wireless chargers come with a wall plug, which means that even if your iPhone and the wireless charging pad supports 7.5W or even 10W charging, you'll need to use a more powerful wall plug than a 5W iPhone plug (like the 30W USB-C adapter from Apple - £49/$49).
+It's important to note that not all wireless chargers come with a wall plug, which means that even if your iPhone and wireless charger support 7.5W or even 10W charging, you'll need to use a more powerful wall plug than a 5W iPhone plug (like the 30W USB-C adapter from Apple - £49/$49).

 Now that we've explained the technical stuff, let's take a look at some of the best wireless chargers for iPhone.

-Possibly one of the best alternatives to AirPower as we wait (and wait, and wait) for it to go on sale, Choetech's Dual Fast Wireless Charger can support two iPhones, or other Qi-compatible phones, at the full 7.5W at once (provided it is plugged into a 15W power supply over its USB-C connection).
+One of the best alternatives to AirPower as we wait (and wait, and wait) for it to go on sale, Choetech's Dual Fast Wireless Charger can support two iPhones, or other Qi-compatible phones, at the full 7.5W at once.

 It's likely to be significantly cheaper than Apple's own device, available direct from Choetech for $39.99, which is around £30.
 You can also find this dual-wireless charger over at Amazon US for the higher price of $52.99.

-With five coils tucked away inside, the charging pad itself is about the same size as an iPhone XS Max.
+With five coils tucked away inside, the charging pad is about the same size as an iPhone XS Max.
 It's sleek in design, with a meshed top surface not unlike what you'd expect to find on a speaker, which aids grip.
-There's also a subtle LED to signal operation on the front edge, and on its belly some rubber strips to hold it to the desk and some vents to aid heat dissipation.
+There's also a subtle LED to signal operation on the front edge, rubber strips to hold it to the desk and vents to aid heat dissipation.

-One of two Native Union chargers in this round up, the Dock lets you charge any compatible iPhone standing up rather than flat on a surface.
-This is handy if you want to glance at notifications or even use Face ID without picking up the phone.
+The Native Union Dock lets you charge compatible iPhones standing up rather than flat on a surface, which is handy if you want to glance at notifications or even use Face ID without picking up the phone.
 (If flat charging is more your thing, consider the company's smart and grippy Drop charger instead.)

-It can charge at up to 10W fast charging speeds but only comes with a USB-C to USB-A cable, so you'll have to use your own plug or fork out for a larger power supply if you want 10W speeds.
-But it's the most premium wireless charger we've used and it works excellently, with a fabric texture to the unit and the power cable.
+It offers up to 10W fast charging speeds but only comes with a USB-C to USB-A cable, so you'll have to use your own plug or fork out for a larger power supply if you want 10W.
+But it's the most premium wireless charger we've used and it works excellently, with a nice fabric texture to the unit and the power cable.

 Perfect for desk or bedside table.

-If someone in your household is an Android phone user, it's also good to know that (despite the product's name) it can ramp up the power to 10W on supported devices.
+If someone in your household is an Android user, it's also good to know that (despite the product's name) it can ramp up to 10W on supported devices.

-The Anker is very well designed, with a fan in its base to prevent it overheating when it's left on longer than necessary, and a small blue activity LED that is functional but won't keep you awake at night.
-We like the light grey non-slip surface too, so your precious iPhone won't accidentally end up on the floor.
+The pad is well designed, with a fan in its base to prevent overheating and a small blue activity LED that is functional but won't keep you awake at night.
+We like the light grey non-slip surface too, and it can charge wirelessly through cases up to 5mm.

-Belkin has been first out the door with a pad marketed for iPhone 8, 8 Plus and iPhone X. The Boost Up Bold Charging Pad is now compatible with the new iPhone XS, XS Max and XR too.
-It offers up to 10W, but you can find the 7.5W version of the Boost Up, which costs slightly less, via the Apple or Amazon links above).
+Belkin was first out the door with a pad marketed for iPhone 8, 8 Plus and X, and the Boost Up Bold Charging Pad is compatible with the XS, XS Max and XR too.
+It offers up to 10W, but you can find the 7.5W version, which costs slightly less, via the Apple and Amazon links above.

 Belkin's offering is a neat black or white disk that has an LED to indicate when your phone is charging, and an AC adapter is included.